dikayx/winget-install/README.md

 # Automatic installation script for Windows

+**This project is no longer actively developed.
+I recommend you to use the improved [WinPostInstaller](https://github.com/dan-koller/WinPostInstaller).**

 Installation script for my personal apps on a windows system.
 Feel free to use and modify it depending on your needs.

 ## Requirements